 If a variable last after a function execution is finished, it is a state.

-In terms of Angular application, the state can be a property of component, a property of services.
+In terms of an Angular application, the state can be a property of a component or a property of services.
 But the bottom line is that it should be shared and lasting.

 Here is a use case.
-User enter a token in a text box, application validate it by calling remote service, and later display the result.
-This is very simple use case.
-But it NgRx is so cool, let’s use it here.
-First let’s write the following code implement NgRx store.
+A user enters a token in a text box, the application validates it by calling a remote service, and later displays the result.
+This is a very simple use case.
+But NgRx is so cool, let’s use it here.
+First, let’s write the following code to implement the NgRx store.

 export const antiPatternActions = createActionGroup({